LucaCagnini/HMM-Kunitz/README.md

 ### 3. Bulid the HMM

-We activate our dedicated conda enviroment and build the HMM model using the output file from the previous MSA
+The dedicated conda enviroment was activated and the HMM model was constructed using the output file from our previous MSA.

 ```
 conda activate